tassumpcao/basketservice/README.md

 For our service to work propertly in our local env it's necessary to configure the required environment vars.
 In order to simplify this `dotenv` module is been used.

 `Dontenv` needs a `.env` file with the env vars.
 Set the env variable for the correct environment defined on /config folder

+## Mocked Data

+Prices and promotions data are available in the /src/price/clients/fixtures